 Hiring an experienced professional painter is the best way to ensure that you are satisfied with the project’s result.
 Here are some prep tasks that you might consider doing yourself before professionals start working on your project:

-Often, it may not occur to homeowners to make a hallway something other than a way to get from one room to another.
+Often, it may not occur to homeowners to turn a hallway into something other than a way to get from one room to another.
 Bucking the norm, you might consider bringing a hallway to life with a unique design.
 Two-toned paint creates an illusion of space.
-Horizontal stripes draw the eye forward while vertical stripes pull the eye upward.
 Interior hallways painted in light colors leading to a dark accent wall give a small space more depth.
 Perhaps an interesting pattern, texture, or an artist’s mural ($50 to $70 per hour) would make an otherwise boring space pop.
 You can consult with an interior designer ($50 to $200 per hour) to bring the most out of this usually overlooked space.

 Two-tone painting is a technique that allows for two different colors of paint to complement and contrast each other.
 This could be something as simple as painting the walls one color and the trim and doors another.
 It can also be various faux finishes that create an interesting textured look on your hallway walls.
 Faux finishes refer to decorative paint techniques that make a wall look like a different material, such as stone or brick.
 This can be a less expensive way to create a luxurious look for your home.

 Many hallways are located at the entrance to the home, so making them welcoming is essential.
 For a warm hallway, choose a sunny yellow or peachy pastel.
 Complete the look with a welcome sign or wreath, a bench, and a place to hang coats or jackets.